ParallelMaths/parallel/pages/10-22-evolution-rap.md

 ![](/resources/10-22-evolution-rap/3-grid-answer.jpg){image align="right"}
 The diagram shows that it is possible to fit five T shapes in the square.
 In order to fit six T shapes into the square, exactly one of the 25 squares would be left uncovered, hence at least three corner squares must be covered.

-We now label a corner square H or V if it covered by a T shape which has the top part of the T horizontal or vertical respectively.
+We now label a corner square H or V if it is covered by a T shape which has the top part of the T horizontal or vertical respectively.
 If all four corner squares are covered then there must be at least two cases of an H corner with an adjacent V corner.

 Each such combination produces a non-corner square which cannot be covered, eg the second square from the right on the diagram.
 If only three corner squares are covered, there must again be at least one H corner with an adjacent V corner and therefore a non-corner square uncovered, which means that it is impossible to fit six T shapes into the square.
 :::